Calibration and Correctness of Language Models for Code: Results

 As per~\sref{sec:correctness}, we evaluate correctness both on test-passing and exact-match.
-Our experiment included two datasets (Defects4J and DyPyBench), where both methods of measuring correctness were available.
-Since Defects4J consists of only 120 samples, we present the results for DyPyBench; in this case, as per~\autoref{fig:modelPerformanceComparison}, \gptturbo performed best, with approximately 33\% of generated code passing all available tests, and approximately 24\% matching exactly.
-In this setting (DyPyBench/GPT-3.5) we cross-tabulate the performance across these two correctness-measuring methods in \autoref{tab:mainDyPyCorrectnessMatrix}.
+Our experiment included two datasets (\textsc{Defects4J} and \textsc{DyPyBench}), where both methods of measuring correctness were available.
+Since \textsc{Defects4J} consists of only 120 samples, we present the results for \textsc{DyPyBench}; in this case, as per~\autoref{table:modelPerformanceComparison}, \gptturbo performed best, with approximately 33\% of generated code passing all available tests, and approximately 24\% matching exactly.

-It is interesting to note that approximately {\bf half} the test-passing generations did \emph{not} match the original code exactly; furthermore 6.89\% of the cases where the code matched exactly, did not pass all the test cases.
+In this setting (\textsc{DyPyBench}/\gptturbo), we cross-tabulate performance across the two correctness-measuring methods.
+We note that approximately {\bf half} the test-passing generations did \emph{not} match the original code exactly; furthermore 6.89\% of the cases where the code matched exactly, did not pass all the test cases.
 Upon careful study we found that these tests were ``flaky'', depending on network conditions, execution order, and other variable execution environment conditions.
-This aligns with~\cite{bajaj2023}, the author of this dataset, who observed an overall $8.07\%$ failure rate, but noted that 31 out of 50 projects had zero failed tests. \emph{This table illustrates the relative merits/demerits of each correctness-evaluating approach, in practical SE settings.} Since the correctness performance is different with these two notions of correctness, the \emph{calibration} is also different, as we see below.
+This aligns with~\cite{islembouzeniaDyPyBenchBenchmarkExecutable2024}, the author of this dataset, who observed an overall $7\%$ failure rate, but noted that 31 out of 50 projects had zero failed tests. \emph{This illustrates the relative merits/demerits of each correctness-evaluating approach, in practical SE settings.} Since the correctness performance is different with these two notions of correctness, the \emph{calibration} is also different, as we see below.